MahletHailu/Lotto649Records/README.md

 The total cost of how much they spent in total on the 3,620 draws.
 Cost depends on draw number/date.

+# Net won/loss:

+The difference of total won and total cost.

 # Note:

 I ignored any data from the csv file where draw number > 3,620 as the instruction explicitely mentioned to include draws with draw number 1 - 3620 only.